acheng1230/GA_Portfolio/README.md

 - Project 5: Exploring the Madelon Data Set
 - Project 6: Pseudo Wikipedia API
 - Project 7: Airport Delays

-At General Assembly, I completed 7 comprehensive projects that showcase my understanding of data science and machine learning on real world problems.
-Each project folder contains a separate README.md, which serves as a primer for how I approached the project and its outcomes.

 ## Topics Covered